REMOTE HUTS

 Routes:

 The tops north of Mt Curtis are easily traversed including the section where the ridgeline dips into the bush.
 There is an old hut just NE of Boundary Peak which is reputedly damp, and mouse infested.
-An old mustering track cut in the 1960s that led from here down the NW spur over Points 770m and 704m to the Iron Bridge on the highway may have some flagging on it but is not actively maintained.
+An old mustering track cut in the 1960s down the NW spur over Points 770 and 704m to the Iron Bridge on the highway may have some flagging tape on it but is not actively maintained.

 There is an untracked route down Boundary Peak's SW spur into Ram Creek through fairly open beech forest.
 Ram Creek itself is relatively easy travel.

 Larry Saddle and Wheel Creek Hut can be accessed via the northern Victoria Range.
-The ridgeline allows for fairly easy travel with small traverses, or a little scrambling required around some of the peaks.
-Like the Brunner Range, it is dotted with tarns all the way, so one wouldn’t need to carry water for more than half an hour.
+The ridgeline allows for fairly easy travel with small traverses a little scrambling required to get around some of the peaks.
+It is dotted with tarns all the way and so water is not an issue.
 Mt Ralph with its sheer northern and western faces can be easily traversed on its eastern shoulder.
 Approaching from the south can be best done via the small catchment draining the southern side of the peak.
-One could allow 4 hours from Mt Wynn to Mt Pelion, 2-3 hours from Mt Pelion to Mt Victoria, and 3-4 hours from Mt Victoria to Larry Saddle.
+As a rough rule of thumb allow around four hours from Mt Wynn to Mt Pelion, 2-3 hours from there to Mt Victoria, and 3-4 hours from Mt Victoria to Larry Saddle.
 A light track goes down the TL rib of the side-creek that runs under the Saddle and from here it should be straightforward travel down Wheel Creek to the hut.

-The Victoria Range south of Larry Saddle is fairly easy travel initially but becomes increasingly demanding closer to Ivess Peak.
+The Victoria Range south of Larry Saddle is fairly easy travel initially but becomes increasingly demanding the closer you get to Ivess Peak.
 There are no recordings of anyone making the full traverse from Larry Saddle to Lake Stream Hut in any of the current hut books.
+Some imposing rock buttresses on the south ridge of Ivess Peak would make a traverse of it a technical job requiring proper climbing skills and gear.
+The only options around this bit would be to drop into the heads of either Woolly or Shaw Creek.
+The latter would provide the opportunity for a stayover at the very picturesque Top Waitahu Biv.

 Repairs needed: